tylerjsmith111/GeneralizIT/README.md

 ## Notes

-- Ensure your data is preprocessed to include only the necessary facets and the response variable.
+- Ensure your data is preprocessed to be balanced without missing data.
+- Include only the necessary facets and the response variable.
 - Column names should match those specified in the research design.
-- Use the `_clean_data` method to automate column renaming and pruning.

 ## License